Ben Rector: 2024–present: The Richest Man in the World

-On February 2, 2024, Rector released a cover of "It's a Great Day to Be Alive" by Darrell Scott, a song he played every show throughout the 2023 revival of The Old Friends Acoustic Tour.
+On February 2, 2024, Rector released a cover of "It's a Great Day to Be Alive" (originally by Darrell Scott and made famous by Travis Tritt), a song he played every show throughout the 2023 revival of The Old Friends Acoustic Tour.
 In March 2024 Rector released "Color Up My World" featuring country musician Hailey Whitters.
-Rector wrote the song knowing he and Whitters were scheduled to open for Dan + Shay in the spring of 2024 with their Heartbreak On the Map Tour, and the two would duet the song live throughout it; the song also received airplay on Sirius XM and The Bobby Bones Show.
+Rector wrote the song knowing he and Whitters were scheduled to open for Dan + Shay in the spring of 2024 with their Heartbreak On the Map Tour, and the two would duet the song live throughout it; the song also received airplay on SiriusXM and The Bobby Bones Show.
 On July 12, 2024, Rector released ‘Wreck’, a contemplative song about the life-changing results and gratitude of having children.

 Rector's latest album, The Richest Man in the World—dubbed by event officials as a "new era" in his music career—released on May 30, 2025.
 Three songs from the album were pre-released on November 15, 2024.
 An associated full band tour, The Richest Man in the World Tour, coincided with the album's release and spans 26 dates throughout 2025.

 On September 19, 2025, Rector released the single “Not Afraid To Try”.
 On October 17, 2025, he released the single “This Town”.
+On December 5, as part of the release of the deluxe version of The Richest Man in the World, “Just Like That” was released.